sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 We can see from this output that this command does the following:
 - Starts using a gateway on the mixnet.
-- Generates and address for our Nym Websocket Client.
+- Generates and address for our Websocket Client.

 Next, within the same terminal, lets run the following command: